 - Kimchi and brine: Adds a bright, tangy flavor and bite.
 We use the kimchi brine instead of vinegar in this recipe.
 Also, make sure to mince the kimchi finely so it'll fit through the piping bag.

 - Sugar: To balance out the savoriness.
 If your kimchi is more sour, increase the sugar.

-- Sesame oil: A little goes a long way.
-I recommend using toasted sesame oil here - it provides more flavor since we won't be cooking the oil.
+- Toasted sesame oil: A little goes a long way.
+I recommend using toasted because it has more flavor than regular sesame oil, making it the perfect finishing oil.